HimadeepRagiri/MLOps-Telecom-Churn-Detection/README.md

 * Pipelines defined using `@step` and `@pipeline` decorators
 * Integrated MLflow logging
 * Best model is picked based on ROC-AUC
-* Deployment step is final step in the training pipeline

 Run with: